-6 Ways to Include Your Kids in Your Wedding
+12 Ways to Include Your Kids in Your Wedding

-1. Make them bridesmaids and groomsmen.
+7. Make them bridesmaids and groomsmen.

 There's no rule that says your bridal party has to be all adults, so why not let your kids be bridesmaids or groomsmen?
 This idea works especially well if your children are older than 10, the typical age cutoff for flower girls and ring bearers.
 If they're younger, they can serve as junior bridesmaids and groomsmen.
-Either way, they get to participate in prewedding activities like the bridal shower and maybe even the PG portion of the bachelor and bachelorette parties; on the day-of, they dress like your bridesmaids and groomsmen.
+Either way, they get to participate in prewedding activities like the bridal shower and maybe even the PG portion of the bachelor and bachelorette parties; on the day-of, they can dress like your bridesmaids and groomsmen.

-2. Include your kids in the unity ceremony.
+8. Include them in the unity ceremony.

 If you're having a unity candle, sand ceremony or nontraditional unity ceremony alternative, this is the perfect chance to involve your kids.
 By getting married, you really are making one big family, or reaffirming the existing family, so it makes total sense to give them a special role.
 Let them help light the candle, include multiple sand colors or come up with something totally new and creative, like family handprints you can display in your home after the wedding.

-3. Write your kids into your vows.
+9. Write them into your vows.

 Whoever walks you down the aisle doesn't have to be your dad or parents.
 Have one or all of your kids walk you to the altar to switch things up and make your procession extra-meaningful.
 This idea is especially great if your children are older.

-If your kids are particularly passionate or gifted in singing, dancing or poetry, you could ask them to showcase their talents in a special performance for everyone.
+If your kids are particularly passionate or gifted in singing, dancing or reciting poetry, you could ask them to showcase their talents in a special performance for everyone.
 Allowing your child a moment in the spotlight will mean a lot to them.
 If they're not up for a big solo performance, have a separate parent-child dance—after your first dance and traditional father-daughter and mother-son dances—to a song of their choice.
 Their participation could even be as simple as choosing a poem, dedicated to you, to go in the printed program.

-6. Have them as your flower girl and/or ring bearer.
+12. Have them as your flower girl and/or ring bearer.